frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 He talked about how there is a blessing in the Book of Blessings in the Catholic Church, to bless the first stone.

 On a building that he built in Rome for the formation of many hundreds and thousands of young people, instead of putting a foundation stone there, he decided to put a finishing stone.
-And he looked for a blessing for a finishing stone, found there was none in the official Book of Blessings, and so he had to make one up (cf. Josemaría Escrivá, *Friends of God*, Point 55).
+And he looked for a blessing for a finishing stone, found there was none in the official Book of Blessings, and so he had to make one up (*cf*.
+J. Escrivá, *Friends of God*, Point 55).

 But the message was there: we bless the final stone.